Yelena Shevchenko (actress)

-Yelena Pavlovna Shevchenko (Елена Павловна Шевченко; born 23 October 1964) is a Russian stage and film actress.
-She also starred in films in Ukraine and the United States.
+Yelena Pavlovna Shevchenko (Елена Павловна Шевченко; born 23 October 1964) is a Soviet-born American stage and film actress.
+She has starred in films in Ukraine and the United States.

 Biography

 Shevchenko was born in the family of a pilots near Novosibirsk.
 Not yet graduating from school, she entered the Novosibirsk State Theater Institute.
 Shevchenko later received a certificate of secondary education at a school for working youth.
 At NSTI, Shevchenko attended the same course with Vladimir Mashkov, whom she soon married.

-In 1985, Shevchenko had a daughter, Maria.
+In 1985, Shevchenko had a daughter, Masha.
 After graduating from college in the same year, she went to Moscow, where her husband already lived.
 In the same year, Shevchenko entered the Lunacharsky State Institute for Theatre Arts, where she studied at the course of Andrey Goncharov and graduated in 1990.

 Shevchenko's film debut took place in 1991, and one of her first films "Black and White" - was filmed in the United States in English.
 Thanks to this film, she was invited to the Mayakovsky Theatre, which was directed by Goncharov.
 After working in the theater for ten years, she left it.